 However, this is not a problem at all.
-Zucchini is the type of food that has a million and one uses like nachos, lasagna, and many other recipes.
-So preserving your zucchini is a great way to ensure you can make a variety of dishes throughout the year.
+Zucchini is the type of food that has a million and one uses like zucchini nachos, lasagna, zucchini bread, and many other zucchini recipes.
+So if you've been growing zucchini then preserving it is a great way to ensure you can make a variety of dishes throughout the year.

 Our preferred method of preservation is freezing.
 In fact, we freeze just about anything we can.
 Here's a whole list of vegetables you can freeze.

 We will assume you already have zucchini.
 But if you don't, you'll want to harvest some from your garden or go stock up at your local grocer or farmer's market.